-Rocks Sea, and Sky has found a new home.
 When someone purchases a work of art, it can be like falling in love.
 Earlier this spring I received an email from a man who had purchased “Rocks, Sea, and Sky” where it was on display at a local Brunswick restaurant.
 He had been dining there with a friend and she couldn’t figure out why he wasn’t paying much attention to her.
-My piece was hanging on the wall behind her and apparently he couldn’t stop looking at it.
-In the email he made a point of telling me how taken he was with the piece.
-He also offered to invite me over to see “Rocks, Sea, and Sky” installed in its new home.
-We kept in touch and finally, one sunny August morning I took him up on his offer, following the detailed directions to his home.
+My piece was hanging on the wall behind her and he just couldn’t stop looking at it.
+He made a point of telling me how taken he was with the piece, and invited me over to see “Rocks, Sea, and Sky” installed in its new home.
+We kept in touch and finally, one sunny August morning I took him up on his offer.

 When I arrived we met one another and he introduced me to his friend who had been at dinner.
 I followed them into the house, an old farmhouse by the sea, and showed me in.
 I was a bit surprised to see my piece hanging over the kitchen sink.
 I probably wouldn’t have said anything but his friend chimed in, “You know it’s hanging there because he can see it from his seat at the table where spends much of the day working at the computer.”
 I love the spiral candle lamps that frame it and the wonderfully bold hand stenciling on the yellow ocher walls.
 It is now at home.